 The graduate program in Religious Studies at the University of Pennsylvania offers unique opportunities for students to become first class researchers, teachers, and public scholars.
 Our program is situated in one of the largest and finest research universities in the country, with easy access to other research centers along the eastern seaboard.
 The program provides students with a great deal of individual attention from faculty members and the opportunity to interact with other students representing diverse subfields in the discipline.

-Within this context of extensive resources and personalized guidance, each student works with an advisor to design his or her own course of study.
-The structure of the PhD program currently consists of eight core full time faculty members, and a graduate group comprised of faculty across the University of Pennsylvania campus whose research and teaching significantly involves the study of religion and who actively participate in the training of graduate students in Religious Studies.
+Within this context of extensive resources and personalized guidance, each student works with an advisor to design their own course of study.
+The PhD program currently consists of eight core faculty members, and a graduate group comprised of experts across campus who actively participate in the training of graduate students in Religious Studies.